Lunar Meteorite: Northeast Africa 003

 Randy Says…

 Mostly, NEA 003 is an unbrecciated mare basalt.
-Alternatively, as in Dhofar 287, the meteorite is a breccia with a big clast of basalt.
+Alternatively, as in Dhofar 287, the meteorite is a breccia with a large clast of basalt.
 The basalt is distinct from Apollo and Luna basalts.
 Compositionally, the breccia is very different from the basalt and the basalt is unlikely to be a significant component of the breccia.

 More Information